abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - Here, we use **PostOrder DFS** traversal, meaning that we assign the order of the nodes after we've visited all of their children/neighbors (as they don't need to be visited in a specific order)
 - when reaching the base-case (leaf node), we add the node to the result
+  - **Base-case:** when the node has no children or all of its children have been visited
 - after finishing, we will have the nodes in a reverse order, so we reverse the result to get the correct order
   ![top sort](./img/top-sort-15.png)